carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 Constraint properties can be added to fields in the same way that we have just edited the title and description properties for experiments table schema.

 > ## Exercise
-> Challenge: Complete the code to add additional constratints
+> Challenge: Complete the code to add additional constraints
 >
 > Complete the code so that:
 > 1. Experiment code is unique.